Albert Parsons

-Albert Richard Parsons (June 20, 1848 – November 11, 1887) was a pioneering American socialist and later anarchist newspaper editor, orator, and labor activist.
+Albert Richard Parsons (June 20, 1848 – November 11, 1887) was an American left-wing newspaper editor, orator, and labor activist.
 As a teenager, he served in the military force of the Confederate States of America in Texas, during the American Civil War.
-After the war, he settled in Texas, and became an activist for the rights of former slaves, and later a Republican official during Reconstruction.
+After the war, he became an activist for the rights of former slaves, and later a Republican official during Reconstruction.
 With his wife Lucy Parsons, he then moved to Chicago in 1873 and worked in newspapers.
 There he became interested in the rights of workers.
 In 1884, he began editing The Alarm newspaper.
-Parsons was one of four Chicago radical leaders controversially convicted of conspiracy and hanged following a bomb attack on police remembered as the Haymarket affair.
+In 1887, Parsons was one of four Chicago radical leaders controversially convicted of conspiracy and hanged following a bomb attack on police remembered as the Haymarket affair.

 Early years

-Parsons was born June 20, 1848, in Montgomery, Alabama, one of the ten children of the proprietor of a shoe and leather factory who had originally hailed from Maine.
+Parsons was born June 20, 1848 in Montgomery, Alabama.
+He was one of the ten children of the proprietor of a shoe and leather factory who had originally hailed from Maine.

-Parsons claimed to be the scion of pioneer English immigrants, with "the first Parsons family" arriving at Narragansett Bay in what is now the state of Rhode Island in 1632.
+Parsons described his ancestors as early English settlers, with the first Parsons family arriving at Narragansett Bay in what is now the state of Rhode Island in 1632.
 One of the Tompkins on his mother's side was with George Washington in the American Revolution and fought at the Battle of Brandywine.
 He was also a descendant of Major General Samuel Holden Parsons of Massachusetts, another officer in the Revolution, as well as a Captain Parsons who received wounds at the Battle of Bunker Hill.

-Albert's parents both died when he was a small child, leaving the boy to be raised by his eldest brother, William Henry Parsons (1826–1907), who was married and the proprietor of a small newspaper in Tyler, Texas, the Tyler Telegraph.
+His parents both died when he was a small child, leaving the boy to be raised by his eldest brother, William Henry Parsons, who was married and the proprietor of a small newspaper in Tyler, Texas, the Tyler Telegraph.
 In the middle of the 1850s, the family moved from Tyler to Johnson County, living on the frontier for three years.
 Thereafter, they moved again to the Texas Hill Country, establishing a farm in the valley of the Brazos River.

-In 1859, at the age of 11, Albert left his brother's household to go live with a sister in Waco, Texas.
+In 1859, at the age of 11, Parsons left his brother's household to live with a sister in Waco, Texas.
 Parsons attended school for about a year before leaving to become an apprentice at the Galveston Daily News, a relationship that Parsons characterized as being "indentured" for seven years in order to learn the printers' trade.